DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

     * customer notification (if required)
     * verification of successful patching
     * risk management in case of unexpected outcomes after applying patches (roll back plan)
+* Windows
+    * Windows Server Update Service (WSUS)
+        * toolset to perform patch management
+        * the tool downloads patches and hotfixes from Microsoft's servers, and then administrators can use it to update the Window machines under their control in a centrallized and automated way
+        * free service and a component of windows
+    * Microsoft Deployment Toolkit (MDT)
+        * a collection of tools and processes to facilitate the automation of server and desktop deployments through the use of system images
+        * can also be used in a configuration management and security management role
+        * often used to complement WSUS
+* Linux
+    * Not all Linux distros contain the same toolsets, utilities, applications, or configuration paradigms, so while the overall methodology for Linux will be consistent, the specific application of it will often be dependent on the distro to some extent.
+* VMware
+    * comes with the vSphere Update Manager (VUM) utility which can be used to automate patches of both vSphere hosts and virtual machines running under them
 * [NIST SP 800-40](https://csrc.nist.gov/publications/detail/sp/800-40/rev-4/final) - Guide to enterprise patch management
 * Challenges
     * Lack of standardization of patches